Intracellular Measurement-Informed Multiscale Modeling for Scalable iPSC Manufacturing: Model Prediction Performance

 \begin{sloppypar} To evaluate the model’s robustness and predictive performance across different extracellular environments, a leave‑one‑out cross‑validation strategy was employed.
 In each iteration, the model was trained on seven of the eight culture conditions—four Historic Static conditions \citep{Odenwelder2021} and four Static Pyruvate conditions—and tested on the remaining condition.
 This procedure enabled us to test the model’s ability to generalize to previously unseen environmental settings, including new combinations of glucose, lactate, and pyruvate concentrations. \end{sloppypar}

-The cross-validation results across eight culture conditions demonstrated that the model has robust prediction performance under diverse nutrient and metabolite environments.
-For the Historic Static cultures, the model consistently captured key metabolic behaviors such as glucose and glutamine consumption, lactate and ammonium accumulation, and amino acid dynamics, as shown in the Supplementary Materials (Fig. S4-S7).
-Particularly strong agreement was observed in HGHL, LGLL, and LGHL conditions, while the HGLL condition showed minor deviations—primarily in the alanine profile (EALA).
+The cross-validation results across eight culture conditions demonstrated that the model achieved reasonably good prediction performance under diverse nutrient and metabolite environments.
+For the Historic Static cultures, the model consistently captured key metabolic behaviors such as glucose and glutamine consumption, lactate and ammonium accumulation, and amino acid dynamics, as shown in the Supplementary Materials (Figs. S4-S7).
+Particularly strong agreement was observed in HGHL, HGLL and LGLL conditions, while the LGHL condition showed minor deviations—primarily in the alanine profile (EALA).
 Nonetheless, overall temporal trends were well reproduced, indicating that the model effectively generalizes to unseen conditions and accurately captures metabolic shifts driven by nutrient depletion or byproduct accumulation.

 For the Static Pyruvate cultures, the model showed slightly reduced predictive performance compared to the Historic Static conditions, particularly in capturing alanine dynamics.
 This discrepancy may arise from unmodeled compartmentalization between cytosolic and mitochondrial pyruvate pools, which influence alanine biosynthesis through distinct pathways.
-Model predictions for the HGLL Static Pyruvate condition are shown in Fig.~\ref{fig:metaboliteprediction_PYR_HGLL}, with results for the remaining three conditions provided in the Supplementary Materials (Figs.~S8–S10).
-In addition, the model substantially underestimated cell density in the LGLL condition, which consequently reduced the accuracy of metabolite predictions—even when qualitative trends appeared visually consistent.
+Model predictions for the HGLL Static Pyruvate condition are shown in Fig.~\ref{fig:metaboliteprediction_PYR_HGLL}, with results for the remaining three conditions provided in the Supplementary Materials (Figs.~S8–S10). {The relatively large prediction interval observed for lactate likely reflects its strong dependence on intracellular redox balance and pyruvate-associated regulation.
+Because lactate production is governed by the LDH reaction, which directly couples pyruvate metabolism with the NADH/NAD$^{+}$ redox state, small variations in metabolic flux distributions can propagate into comparatively large variations in lactate production.} In addition, the model substantially underestimated cell density in the LGLL condition, which consequently reduced the accuracy of metabolite predictions—even when qualitative trends appeared visually consistent.
 These limitations may also be partially attributed to the smaller number of biological replicates in the Static Pyruvate datasets (2 replicates) relative to the Historic Static cultures (6 replicates), increasing estimation uncertainty.

-Despite these challenges, the model still demonstrated strong predictive capability across pyruvate supplementation scenarios, supporting its applicability to both standard and modified iPSC culture conditions.
+{The predictive performance for individual biological replicates was quantified using the normalized mean absolute error (nMAE), with results summarized in Table~\ref{tab:nmae_validation}.
+The nMAE was computed as